awsdocs/aws-doc-sdk-examples/kotlin/services/cloudwatch/Readme.md

  ⚠️ Running the tests might result in charges to your AWS account.

-You can test the Java code example for Amazon CloudWatch by running a test file named **CloudWatchTest**.
+You can test the Kotlin code example for Amazon CloudWatch by running a test file named **CloudWatchTest**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/java** folder.
 For more information, see [https://junit.org/junit5/](https://junit.org/junit5/).

 To successfully run the tests, define the following values in the test: